augcog/ISAACS_Server/README.md

     * **To add a new service type**, create a new file named [service_name].srv (within the isaacs_server/srv/ directory). srv files are simple text files that have two parts: a request and response.
 The 2 parts are separated by a "---".
 Each part describes the fields (parameters) for the request/response.
 To describe a field, simply include the field type and field name, with one field per line.
 See srv/add_drone.srv for an example.
     * Before we can actually use the service type we just defined, we must make sure the srv file is turned into source code.
 To do this, closely follow [this link](http://wiki.ros.org/ROS/Tutorials/CreatingMsgAndSrv).
 You'll need to make changes to isaacs_server/CMakeLists.txt (not catkin_ws/src/CMakeLists.txt) and isaacs_server/package.xml.
 Following section 4.1 should be enough, but read through the whole thing at least once to understand how messages and services work.
     * Don't forget to run `catkin_make` and `source devel/setup.bash` from catkin_ws/ to compile the package with the new service types.
 This must be done before you can use these new service types.

+## Using Roslipby

+You'll need to `pip install roslibpy` before you can use it.
+Make sure you're using python3, as python2 will run into errors.
+You might have to pip3 install roslibpy if python2 is your default python version, and python3 file_name.py to run it with python3.

+`import roslibpy` at the top of the python file.

+Create a connection to ROS master:
+    `client = roslibpy.Ros(host='ip', port=9090)` #where ip is either 'localhost' or the static IP of the ROS master you are trying to connect to.
+    `client.run()`.

+Creating a service:
+`service = roslibpy.Service(client, '/add_drone', 'isaacs_server/add_drone')` #where /add_drone is the name of the service, and isaacs_server/add_drone is the service type defined by add_drone.srv in the isaacs_server package.
+`service.advertise(handler)` #where handler is a function that is run upon the service being called.

+Calling a service:
+`service = roslibpy.Service(client, '/add_drone', 'isaacs_server/add_drone')` #where /add_drone is the name of the service, and isaacs_server/add_drone is the service type defined by add_drone.srv in the isaacs_server package.
+`request = roslibpy.ServiceRequest({'ip': "some ip", "port": 9090, "drone_type":"spider man"})` #a dictionary of field names (defined in the service type) to inputs.
+`result = service.call(request)` #calls the service, with inputs defined by request, and sets result to the callback.